 tenants under 55 years)

-You need to apply for a rental rebate subsidy so that Territory Housing can make an assessment of your circumstances to ensure you remain eligible and entitled to public housing and rental rebate and to make sure you are being charged the correct rent.
+You need to apply for a rental rebate subsidy so that Department of Housing can make an assessment of your circumstances to ensure you remain eligible and entitled to public housing and rental rebate and to make sure you are being charged the correct rent.